 Invisible Infrastructure: How We Build Our Lives Together

-by Scott Gallant
+by former core team member Scott Gallant

 Developing the physical infrastructure of our campus gets me up every morning.
 I don't need coffee nor an alarm clock; I'm just excited to keep building.
 Building the orchards and earthworks, furniture for my home, a better feeder for our chickens; these are the projects that rev my permaculture engine.
 They are concrete, you can see the results of your physical labor immediately, and they are often the first projects of burgeoning permaculture sites.
 It requires little effort to dedicate the time, space, resources and money to these projects.
 Yet their impact on the success of a project, despite all this dedication, pales in comparison to another type of infrastructure; the invisible infrastructure.